Background tasks¶

 # example background task, running once every second,

-# this example also shows how to activate a service using the CI container
+# this example also shows how to activate a service using the DI container

 while True: